The most difficult part about this is figuring out where to even begin. Please enjoy discovering the most incredible experience of my entire life.

 That same night, I sat on Google doing tons and tons of research on surrogacy.
 I looked up personal stories, experiences, contracts, agencies, and everything of the likes.
 I always told myself I was not mentally strong enough to carry a child for someone I didn’t know and to then give up the baby.
 Little did I know, the more research I did, I was more capable than ever of doing it.

-I spoke to a lady I had met over Facebook who had shared her surrogacy story in a group I am apart of.
+I spoke to a lady I had met over Facebook who had shared her surrogate experience in a group I am a part of.
 I messaged her about her agency and just to pick her brain a little.
-I looked into the agency she went through, and after seeing how credible they were, I applied to the agency called Surrogate Alternatives Inc. It took a few days to hear back from the agency, but once I did, the process and paperwork began very quickly.
+I looked into the agency she went through, and after seeing how credible they were, I applied to the agency called Surrogate Alternatives Inc. It took a few days to hear back from the agency, but once I did, the process and paperwork to become a surrogate with SAI went very quickly.
 I couldn’t believe it!

 Once I had received the paperwork, my husband and I sat down and read, re-read, triple checked, and made sure we understood everything that was presented to us.
 It was a life decision we were making together and a journey we were excited to start.
 After signing so many things and being accepted into the agency, it was a long two-month wait to be matched with a family.
 The anxiety of waiting to see who was interested in me was hard, but I knew the wait would be worth it.